ALMADEN FAMILY OPTOMETRIC CENTER

 Consequences of Myopia

 The consequences of myopia extend past simply needing thicker glasses or being unable to see the whiteboard, letting myopia go untreated may leave your child at risk of irreversible damage to central vision as myopic macular degeneration is nearly 10 times greater in myopia over -3.00D and over 40 times greater in myopia over -6.00D.
-Additionally, the risk of glaucoma, cataracts, and even retinal detachment (which can result in permanent vision loss) increases with myopia power.
+Additionally, the risk of glaucoma, cataracts, and even retinal detachment (which can result in permanent vision loss) increases with increased myopia power.

 Picture